CePeU/zoom-map/readme.md

 - DOM mode (default): simple, great on desktop
 - Canvas mode: base + overlays are composited into one canvas per frame (reduced flicker on mobile/large images)
 - Overlays load on demand and are released when hidden to reduce memory usage on tablets

+## New!!
+- Add new base or overlay layers from context menu.
+- Bind marker layers to base layers.
+They will turn off/on when switching base layers.
+- Responsive behavior.
+Set responsive: true in YAML and the picture is displayed resposive.
+Width it 100%.
+ResizeHandle and other YAML elements like width and height are disabled.

 ## Tips
 - Keep base/overlay dimensions identical